 Cơm tấm is pure gastronomic pleasure: barbecued pork on broken rice, topped with a fried egg and other accoutrements.
 Saigon and cơm tấm are inseparable: the two most distinctive smells in this city are exhaust fumes and grilled pork." -Vietnam Coracle

 Broken rice is a traditionally cheaper grade of rice produced by damage in harvest, milling or transport.
-It is mainly used as a food industry ingredient in America and Europe, but in Southeast Asia is used for human consumption.
-Broken rice is fragmented, not defective as there is nothing wrong with it.
+It is mainly used as a food industry ingredient in America and Europe, but is eaten in Southeast Asia.
+Broken rice is fragmented and there is nothing wrong with it.
 Due to the different size and shape of the grains, broken rice has a different, softer texture from "unbroken" rice and absorbs flavours more easily.
 It cooks faster and can be used to make rice porridges and congees, which need long cooking times.
-The broken varieties are often less expensive and have historically been preferred by poorer consumers, but they are also eaten by choice, with some cookbooks describing how to break unbroken rice to produce the desired texture or speed of cooking.
+The broken varieties are often less expensive and have historically been preferred by poorer consumers, but they are also eaten by choice.
+Some cookbooks even describe how to break unbroken rice to produce the desired texture or speed of cooking.

 In Vietnam, cơm tấm is a popular rice dish with pork.
 "Tấm" refers to the broken rice grains, while "cơm" refers to cooked rice.
-Also known as cơm tấm Sài Gòn as it is particularly served in southern Vietnam, Saigon, now known as Ho Chi Minh City.
+Also known as 'cơm tấm Sài Gòn' as it is particularly served in Saigon, now known as Ho Chi Minh City.

 "Cơm tấm is pure gastronomic pleasure: barbecued pork on broken rice, topped with a fried egg and other accoutrements.
 Saigon and cơm tấm are inseparable: the two most distinctive smells in this city are exhaust fumes and grilled pork." -Vietnam Coracle

 In the past, the fractured grains were difficult to sell because most people preferred to eat the long, whole grain rice.
-With their broken rice unsold, farmers traditionally used it as animal feed.
-However, food is rarely wasted in Vietnam and at some point farmers and poor families (who could afford the broken grain) began to cook it for their own consumption.
+With their broken rice unsold, farmers traditionally would use it as animal feed.
+However, food is rarely wasted in Vietnam and, at some point, farmers and poor families (who could afford the broken grain) began to cook it for their own consumption.
 They would eat this cheaper rice with egg and bits of meat.
-Nowadays, broken rice is often favoured over long grain rice for its texture and no longer "poor man's food".
+Nowadays, broken rice is often favoured over long grain rice for its texture and is no longer considered "poor man's food".